-In January 2018 the company issued bonds under its EMTN program for an amount of EUR 850,000 thousand, maturing in 10 years and with a 1.5% coupon.
-The proceeds from the issuance were used for a bond buy-back offer for EUR 564,100 thousand of debentures maturing between 2019 and 2023.
-The intercompany loans directly linked to such repurchase were early repaid for the same amount, and the corresponding cancellation costs and expenses were duly applied.
-The proceeds obtained from the issuance was on lent to its parent company in means of an intercompany loan with an interest rate of 1.814316%.
+In November 2019 the Company issued bonds under its EMTN program for an amount of EUR 750,000 thousand, maturing in 10 years and with a 0.75% coupon.
+The proceeds from the issuance were used for a bond buy-back offer for EUR 359,500 thousand of debentures maturing between 2021 and 2025.
+The intercompany loans directly linked to such repurchase were early repaid for the same amount, and the corresponding repayment costs and expenses were duly applied.
+The proceeds obtained from the issuance on lent to its parent company in means of an intercompany loan with an interest rate of 1.063 %

-In October 2018, the Company successfully repurchased bonds under the EMTN program amounting EUR 33,300 thousand with maturity in 2021.
-The intercompany loan directly linked to such bonds was early repaid for the same amount, and the corresponding cancellation costs and expenses were duly applied.
+In December 2019 the Company successfully repurchased a bond under the EMTN program amounting EUR 300,000 thousands with maturity in 2021 pursuant the make whole clause.
+The intercompany loan directly linked to such bond was early repaid and the corresponding repayment costs and expenses were duly applied.